brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 you can just go to the folder with the atlas content (named `atlasname_resolutionum` in the directory you were generating the atlas in) and check out its content.&#x20;

-For the metadata, you can just open the json file and inspect it.
+For the metadata, you can just open the json files and inspect them.

-To inspect the reference.tiff file and the annotation.tiff file, you can just drag and drop them in napari (to install napari, see [here](https://napari.org/stable/tutorials/fundamentals/installation)), and

 Once an atlas is created with BrainGlobe’s atlas generation tools, it can be used with most software from the BrainGlobe software suite.
 These include [brainrender](/documentation/brainrender/index) and [brainrender-napari](/tutorials/visualise-atlas-napari) which provide a convenient way to visually inspect the generated atlas meshes.